Mind0xP/robot-detect/README.md

 This script needs Python 3, the gmpy2 and the cryptography library.

+Install dependecies -
+Debian - `apt-get install libmpc-dev libmpfr-dev` Fedora/Redhat - `yum install mpfr-devel libmpc-devel`

 Install with pip
 ================

-To install with the needed dependencies run:
+To install with the needed python dependencies run:

-`pip install robot-detect`
+`pip install -r requirements.txt`

 License
 =======